ahdis/chmed/input/pagecontent/dosage.md

 #### Relation to CH EMED
 <span style="color:red">**CAVE:**</span>
 This Posology element mapping shown above is compatible with the [CH EMED MedicationStatement](http://fhir.ch/ig/ch-emed/StructureDefinition-ch-emed-medicationstatement-card.html) (MP), not necessarily with the [CH EMED MedicationRequest](http://fhir.ch/ig/ch-emed/StructureDefinition-ch-emed-medicationrequest.html) (Rx).
-In the MedicationRequest of the Swiss exchange format, the following elements are currently required for structured dosing: Dosage.timing.repeat.boundsPeriod, Dosage.timing.repeat.when, Dosage.doseAndRate.
+In the MedicationRequest of the Swiss exchange format, the following elements are currently required for structured dosing: `Dosage.timing.repeat.boundsPeriod`, `Dosage.timing.repeat.when`, `Dosage.doseAndRate`.

-[CHMED profiles](artifacts.html#structures-data-type-profiles) have been created for the different types of dosages, which are derived from the [C]H EMED dosage profiles](http://fhir.ch/ig/ch-emed/dosage.html#profiles).
+[CHMED profiles](artifacts.html#structures-data-type-profiles) have been created for the different types of dosages, which are derived from the [CH EMED dosage profiles](http://fhir.ch/ig/ch-emed/dosage.html#profiles).
 This ensures that the requirements of the Swiss exchange format are verified.
 To ensure compatibility with [CHMED Dosage](StructureDefinition-chmed-dosage.html), a constraint has been introduced in these CHMED dosing profiles to check this conformity.

 #### Timing Event
 The code for the time of adminstration has to come from the [ValueSet EventTiming](http://hl7.org/fhir/R4/valueset-event-timing.html).